laurentgauthier/p-traffic-signs/README.md

 The goals / steps of this project were the following:

-* Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 [//]: # (Image References)